ranxuranxu/FISCO-BCOS-DOC/docs/enterprise_tools/installation.md

 Users can aquire FISCO BCOS executable program through one of the methods below.
 Downloading pre-compiled binary from GitHub is preferred.

-- Statically linked pre-compiled file offered officially can be run on Ubuntu 16.04 and CentOS 7.2 or above.
+- Statically linked pre-compiled file offered officially can run on Ubuntu 16.04 and CentOS 7.2 or above.

 ```bash
 # aquire fisco-bcos binary file